 Hanbo Atemi Waza

-One tremendous advantage afforded by the Hanbo is speed of movement.
+One tremendous advantage afforded by the Hanbo is the speed of movement.
 If someone using a Bo strikes at you with Shomen Uchi you might react by moving to the side while redirecting the incoming strike down and to the side.
 You can then continue moving the Hanbo around your head and then strike at your opponent as the weapon emerges from behind you.
 This can be an effective strategy, but you may find you need to close distance on your opponent in order to put them in range of your shorter weapon.
-But this works very well since the Hanbo is a much faster moving weapon than its longer cousins.
+This works very well since the Hanbo is a much faster-moving weapon than its longer cousins.

 Because the weapon is much shorter you can strike with either butt end with relative ease (as seen in steps 9 through 12 of the practice exercise described above.
 It is much easier and quicker to strike with the Monouchi one moment and the Kontei the next when using the Hanbo.
 Such rapid transitions are a bit more awkward and take longer when using a Bo.